Finnoscarmorgan/Historical_Fires_Near_Me/README.md

 - There is a "test folder" that needs to be removed, this was simply to make sure the script was working.
 # 16/5/2021
 - ran 'Test_NER_Stanford.py' on 500 articles and produced output.
+# 28/5/21
+- try and make extractions code.

 # record of Fellowship Meetings:
 - produce script that collates placenames back together
 - produce spreadsheet of all publication places
 - produce spreadsheet of cleaned fictional places

 # Running Stanford NER from the Command Line